JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 * Before starting, make sure your system is up to date.<br/>
   `sudo apt update`<br/>
   `sudo apt full-upgrade`

 * Check your debian version.
 This guide was written for **stretch**, so if your version is different then please proceed with extra care.<br/>
   `lsb_release -c`

-* As part of its operation, `apt` uses a file that lists the 'sources' from which packages can be obtained.
+* As part of its operation, `apt` uses a file that lists the 'sources' from which packages can be obtained.<br/>
   `sudo nano /etc/apt/sources.list`

 * Add the Tor repository to `apt` by adding the following lines to **sources.list**:

 ```